General Finishes Gel Stain

 Spending time scouring pinterest and googling my options, I stumbled across a blog post where gel stain was used to completely change the look of a bathroom cabinet.

-The blogger recommended General Finishes Gel Stain and emphasized not to use a different brand.
+The blogger recommended General Finishes Gel Stain and emphasized this was the best brand of gel stain.

 I had some time on my hands and decided to try the gel stain finish on the bathroom vanity.
 I started small – on the inside of the cabinet door.